As of January 2021, I will be leaving the position of National Organizer and Spokesperson at YECA.

 More important than any of that, though, we all together deepened in our commitment to Christ-centered, gospel-rooted climate action.

 Doing this work alongside you has been a gift, and I’m glad I won’t be leaving YECA’s orbit entirely.
-I plan to transition to Midwest Director at YECA’s partner ministry, the Evangelical Environmental Network, where I will also supervise YECA’s next National Organizer and Spokesperson.
+I plan to transition to Vice President at YECA’s partner ministry, the Evangelical Environmental Network, where I will also supervise YECA’s next National Organizer and Spokesperson.

 May we all continue to spur each other on toward deeper affection for God’s world, greater love for our neighbors, and more courageous climate action.